 Studio photographers will appreciate that the Fujifilm X-T1 (unlike the X-T20) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X-T20 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the X-T1 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-T1 was succeeded by the Fujifilm X-T2.
+Both the X-T1 and the X-T20 have been discontinued, but can regularly be found used on eBay.
+The X-T1 was replaced by the Fujifilm X-T2, while the X-T20 was followed by the Fujifilm X-T100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-T1 Manual (free pdf) or the online Fujifilm X-T20 Manual.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-T1 and the Fujifilm X-T20?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.